 A CNN editorial highlighted this: “I don’t know the status of parenting in America.
 But I know a little about the status of education in America.
 Parents’ growing inability to impose manners and limits on their kids when the kids are in school is reflected in record dropout rates, as well as teen drug and alcohol abuse, teen sex, and unwed pregnancies.
 Maybe it’s parenting that’s on the decline, more than the schools.”

-Dwindling parental involvement (sometimes due to a need to work increased hours to pay the bills) at schools is causing a shift of responsibilities, with children now virtually raised by schools—along with (after school) the Internet, television, video games and friends.
+Dwindling parental involvement (sometimes due to a need to work more hours to pay increasing bills) at schools is causing a shift of responsibilities, with children now virtually raised by schools—along with (after school) the Internet, television, video games, and friends.